austinkennedy/AIKR_QJE_Replication/README.md

 **Quick Start**

-To run the final analysis, first download the `final_analysis_input` folder from the data repository included above.
-Place this folder under `final_analysis/data/` (or alternatively, change the `input_path` parameter in the config files under `final_analysis/configs`).
+To run the final analysis, first either run Stages 1-3 of the pipeline or download the `final_analysis_input` folder from the data repository included above.
+Place this folder and its contents under `final_analysis/data/` (or alternatively, change the `input_path` parameter in the config files under `final_analysis/configs`).

 The entirety of the final analysis can then be run by running the `final_analysis/main.py` script in Python: